 Illustrates the major categories of sponsored projects, i.e., organized research (including both sponsored research and University research), sponsored instruction, and other sponsored activities.
-Establishes procedures to meet the requirements of July 15, 1993 revisions to OMB Circular A-21 regarding the definition of University Research.
-Definition of Industry-Funded Clinical Trials clarified in October 2009.
+Establishes procedures to meet the requirements of July 15, 1993 revisions to OMB Circular A-21, and the incorporation of the Uniform Guidance effective December 26, 2014 regarding the definition of University Research.

 1. General Categories of Sponsored Projects

 Sponsored projects at Stanford University are categorized under the following general headings:

 Organized Research, including Sponsored Research and University Research

 Classification of a sponsored project into one of these categories affects the calculation of Stanford’s Facilities & Administrative (F&A), i.e., indirect cost rates, and determines the appropriate rate to be charged.
 See Facilities & Administrative (Indirect Cost) and Fringe Benefit Rates: Definitions and Calculations, in the Research Policy Handbook.

 Definitions and examples of these categories follow below.

 A. Organized Research

 Research and scholarship activities include the rigorous inquiry, experiment or investigation to increase the scholarly understanding of the involved discipline.
 Organized research activities are funded by both external sponsors (Sponsored Research) and by Stanford University (University Research), and must be separately budgeted and accounted for.
 Together, these categories comprise the Organized Research distribution base, used to calculate the Organized Research Indirect (F&A) rate.